gaelcolas/Sampler/README.md

 ./build.ps1 -ResolveDependency -Tasks noop
 ```

-The dependencies will be downloaded (or updated) from the PSGallery (unless
+The dependencies will be downloaded (or updated) from the PowerShell Gallery (unless
-changed to another repository) and saved in the project folder under
+another repository is specified) and saved in the project folder under
 `./output/RequiredModules`.

 > By default, each repository should not rely on your personal development